10 Things You Should Know Before Shopping at Lidl for the First Time

 2. It’s worth a visit for the bakery alone.

 But the true showstoppers, responsible for the irresistible fragrance permeating this scene, are Lidl’s signature croissants.
-These perfectly curved beauties offer the tenderest interior, crispiest layers, and are served warm.
-A true taste of continental Europe, they are transporting, and I can honestly say that they are some of the best croissants I’ve had stateside.
+These perfectly curved beauties offer the tenderest interior, crispiest layers and are served warm.
+A true taste of continental Europe, they are transporting, and I can honestly say they are some of the best croissants I’ve had stateside.
 (Other varieties include hazelnut crème-filled and pain au chocolat, but the plain butter croissant truly was sensational.)

 3. The weekly deals are easy to spot.